 Research & Development

-interMET personnel have participated activelly in numerous research and development projects along with other companies and research centers.
-We trully believe in the knowledge economy and we think that we have many things we could bring to your research project.
+interMET personnel have participated activelly in numerous research and development projects along with other companies and research groups.
+We trully believe in knowledge economy and we think that we have many things we could do to enhance your research project.
 If your are looking for outsourcing certain areas of your project and concentrate on others, do not doubt to contact us.

-On the other hand, mostly of the systems, methodologies and professional capabilities we can now offer to you are a consecuence of internal research and development.
-This is because we cant stop researching.Here go some of the R+D lines that we are currently working on.
-For some of them we are looking for financiation while others progress some how with self-financiation.
+For ome of them we are looking for financiation while others progress some how with self-financiation.
 Maybe some of them sound interesting for you and would like to participate.
 In that case do not doubt to contact us so we can look for sinergies.

 Do you have a research project?